Home » Maxine Gray, 30: Vanished From Mount Pleasant, Texas In 1992

 Once again, we have a cold case where little information has been made publicly available.
-Back in 1992, 30-year-old Maxine Gray disappeared from Mount Pleasant, Texas on April 5 and it’s reported that the last time anyone saw her, she was driving her black 1965 Chevrolet Malibu with Texas plates.
-Where she was traveling to remains a mystery, but Fox 51 reports that she was last seen at the Circle C Trailer Park.
+Back in 1992, 30-year-old Maxine Gray disappeared from Mount Pleasant, Texas, on April 5, and it’s reported that the last time anyone saw her, she was driving her black 1965 Chevrolet Malibu with Texas plates.
+Where she traveled to remains a mystery, but Fox 51 reports that she was last seen at the Circle C Trailer Park.

 In March 2020, it was reported that the “Mount Pleasant Police Department says this case is suspended, awaiting DNA results from UNT Center for Human Identification lab.”
 The outcome of those tests, if they’re available or have been completed, is unknown.

 There is a Facebook Page dedicated to Maxine Gray where her loved ones are pleading for any information regarding her case.
 I urge you to take the time to visit the page here and share any information that you can, especially if you’re located in Texas.
 On the page, the administrator wrote that Maxine was last seen with a man named Timothy Jerome Shields and that the missing mother now has grandchildren.